Iskon0366/TacxAPIAssignment/README.md

 #### Newman
 * I installed the newman -> ```npm install -g newman``` from terminal.
 * I installed the newman-reporter-htmlextra -> ```npm install -g newman-reporter-htmlextra``` from terminal.
-* Go that folder holding .json files and run the command -> ```newman run "TacxAPI.postman_collection.json" e "environment.json" -g "globals.json" -r htmlextra```
+* Go that folder holding .json files and run the command -> ```newman run "TacxAPI.postman_collection.json" -e "environment.json" -g "globals.json" -r htmlextra```

 And It runs and gives a CLI result from terminal.